istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

 To config your waypoint to process traffic differently than the default `service`, you can modify the `istio.io/waypoint-for` label value to the desired value (`workload` or `all` or `none`).
-For example, the command below deploys a waypoint proxy for the `default` namespace that can process `all` traffic in the namespace declaractively using the Kubernetes Gateway resource:
+For example, the command below deploys a waypoint proxy for the `default` namespace that can process `all` traffic in the namespace declaratively using the Kubernetes Gateway resource:

 {{< text bash >}}
 $ kubectl apply -f - <<EOF